pollination/guides/getting-started/README.md

 ### Fin

 And that's it!
-You have now created a project and used it to create a parametric job to calculate the annual daylight factor of two different 3D models simultaneously!
+You have now created a project and used it to create a parametric job to calculate the daylight factor of two different 3D models simultaneously!

 ## Use a Client SDK